byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 As with lab5:
 1. Save your hardware project changes by generating a new *ecen427.tcl* file (and commit to Git).
-1. Commit your new IP files to Git.
-1. Generate a new bitstream, copy it to the *hw/ecen427.bit* and commit it to git.
+1. Generate a new bitstream, copy it to *hw/ecen427.bit* and commit it to git.
 1. Add a new entry to the device tree, with a *compatible* field set to *generic-uio*, and a *reg* field that is the AXI slave address of your new IP.
 1. Go to the *device_tree* folder, run `make build` to generate new *ecen427.bit.bin* and *ecen427.dtbo* files, and commit them to git.
 1. Pull these changes down on your PYNQ board, and run `make install` in the *device_tree* folder to update the hardware bitstream and device tree on your board.

 You are now ready to write software that uses your hardware accelerator.

 ## Running Your Accelerator from Software

+### Testing Your Accelerator

 ### Space Invaders Integration